himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 ## The Solution
-As most solutions in software, the fix wasn't genius or even complicated.
-All I really did was swapped my stash call to use the feature *as intended*.
-Still, I had trouble finding *anything* online talking about *using stash the way I needed to, so I thought I'd share.
+As many issues in software, both the problem *and* the fix were rather simple.
+All I really did was swtiched my stash call to use the feature *as intended*.
+Still, I had trouble finding *anything* online talking about *using* stash the way I needed to, so I thought I'd share.

+My solution was to continue to use the single directory method, but *dynamically change the name of the stash* during that initial parallel stage.
+It turns out, that the data was overwritten because each stash call had the same *stash name*, not because it was stashing the same directory.

+I only needed to parallel stash during the initial parallel stage, as the second one was at the end of the pipleline where the metadata would no longer be appended.
+So my plan was to dynamically stash each provisioner metadata, and then merge all the stashes into a single *metadata* stash to be used throughout the rest of the pipeline.

 ```groovy
 // Stash each builder's metadata if success